 एवं परम्पराप्राप्तमिमं राजर्षयो विदुः ।

-But this Knowledge was lost in time as everything changes in time.
-In due course, people were infected by greed, anger, pride, etc. When this knowledge went to people who were not fit students, they couldn’t transfer the teachings in their true essence to future generations.
-Here Shri Krishna is giving him (and all of us) hope by sharing this knowledge once again in its purest form.
+Yet, this Knowledge was lost in time as everything changes in time.
+In due course, people were infected by greed, anger, pride, etc. When the knowledge reached unfit students, they couldn’t transfer the teachings in their true essence to future generations.
+Here Shri Krishna gives Arjuna (and all of us) hope.
+He shares this knowledge once again in its purest form even for all of us.

 Chapter 4, Verse 3